curtis-allan/Shad4Fasthtml/README.md

 ## Need Help?

-If you encounter any issues or have questions, please check the [FAQ section](https://github.com/your-repo/faq) or open an issue on the GitHub repository.
+If you encounter any issues or have questions, please open an issue on the GitHub repository and either myself or a member of the community will try to help.

 Happy coding!

 ---

 *This documentation is a work in progress.
 I appreciate your patience and feedback as I continue to build upon the repo and this readme.
-All credits go to [@Shadcn](https://x.com/shadcn) for the component styles and [@JeremyPHoward](https://x.com/jeremyphoward) for the fastHtml framework.*
+All credits go to <a href="https://x.com/shadcn" target="blank">@Shadcn</a> for the component styles and <a href="https://x.com/jeremyphoward" target="_blank">@JeremyPHoward</a> for the fastHtml framework.*